 At United Plumbing, we make every effort to ensure your faucet issues are handled the right way.
-Our team of skilled plumbers can handle any of your faucet repair needs using industry leading techniques.
+Our team of skilled plumbers can handle any of your faucet repair needs using industry-leading techniques.
 Here are some of the most common causes of faucet problems:

-Failed cartridge: If you are experience a leak in any of your faucets, it is likely caused from a cartridge that is no longer functioning properly.
+Failed cartridge: If you are experiencing a leak in any of your faucets, it is likely caused by a cartridge that is no longer functioning properly.
 Some cartridges require special tools for removal.
 If you are a do-it-yourselfer and want to tackle this task on your own, be careful not to cause more damage to your valve by trying to remove a cartridge that requires a special tool.
 If the cartridge breaks off in the valve, the entire faucet will need to be replaced.

 Occasionally, the cartridge can’t be replaced without damaging the valve at which point our technicians would recommend replacing your faucet.
 But the majority of the time, a leaky faucet in Springfield Missouri can be repaired with a quick and simple swap out of the existing cartridge.